kipolovnikov/loop-density-hic/README.md

 If you use this repository, please cite:

 Polovnikov, K., & Starkov, D. (2025).
-Universal contact statistics of looped polymers resolve cohesin density and stoichiometry in vivo.
-bioRxiv: 10.1101/2025.09.04.674214v1
+A universal polymer signature in Hi-C resolves cohesin loop density and supports monomeric extrusion. bioRxiv: 10.1101/2025.09.04.674214v1

 ## 🤝 Acknowledgments